AnthusAI/Plexus/README.md

 ### Score Interface Standard

 Each `Score` implementation must follow the [standard](documentation/classifier-interface-standard.md), based on the MLFLow standard for model interface.
-Standard MLFlow models handle inference through a `predict()` function, and Plexus specifies standard  `ModelInput` and `ModelOutput` Pydantic classes that are extensible for custom models.
-For example, the standard `Score.ModelInput` class contains fields for the classification and the confidence of the classification, whereas the `ExplainableClassifier` extends that to include an explanation field.
+Standard MLFlow models handle inference through a `predict()` function, and Plexus specifies standard  `ScoreInput` and `ScoreResult` Pydantic classes that are extensible for custom models.
+For example, the standard `Score.ScoreInput` class contains fields for the classification and the confidence of the classification, whereas the `ExplainableClassifier` extends that to include an explanation field.

 ## Functionality